RocketMan/zookeeper/INSTALLATION.md

 optional SSO login setup, and charting configuration.
 Please see the config.php file for more information.

+### Install Composer dependencies [initial installation AND every release]

+PHP Composer is a dependency management tool which Zookeeper uses to manage third-party dependencies.

+If you don't have PHP Composer installed somewhere on your system, you will need it for the following steps.
+Install it as follows:

+        cd <directory where you want to install Composer>
+        php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
+        php -r "if (hash_file('sha384', 'composer-setup.php') === '756890a4488ce9024fc62c56153228907f1545c228516cbf63f885e036d37e9a59d27d63f46af1d4d07ee0f76181c7d3') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;"
+        php composer-setup.php
+        php -r "unlink('composer-setup.php');"

+Install the Composer dependencies as follows:

+        cd /example/path/to/zookeeper
+        php <Composer directory>/composer.phar install

+**Note:** In addition to the initial installation, run the instructions above for each new Zookeeper Online release to ensure the dependencies are kept up-to-date.

+Once you have installed the Composer dependencies, it's fine to delete the composer.phar that you downloaded, though you may want to keep it around, as you will need it for each new release.

 ### Push Notification (optional)

 Zookeeper can send push notifications via websockets.
 If you